Neocky/IT-Security-for-Humans/Topics/Passwords.md

     - Symbol
 - Change every 90 days

-The problem with this policies are, that these will create weak passwords through the constant need to change the password and will perhaps create passwords like this: `Spring2022`
+The problem with these policies are, that these will create weak passwords through the constant need to change the password and will perhaps create passwords like this: `Spring2022`
 The password has a fixed format and is easy to break for an attacker with a [brute-force attack](https://en.wikipedia.org/wiki/Brute-force_attack) or a [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack).